27 March 2025

-Today we hear allegations from politicians leading what is called the Free World that the public is being brainwashed by "radical Left ideology" (MTG).
+Today we hear allegations from politicians leading what is called the Free World that the public is being brainwashed by "radical Left ideology" (MTG), the usual hysterical chant of U.S. politicians, none of whom want to be tarred with an anti-capitalist brush.

-But what about the indoctrination of the population from birth through the media, starting with television, into the ideology of ruthless, dog-eat-dog capitalism under the guise of competitive individualist freedom?
-Such indoctrination amounts to inculcating, hammering in with the heel of a boot, a set of ideas that explains the world more or less crudely and deceptively.
-Under this ideology, each individual has the opportunity to compete to earn income, to acquire property and, sweetest of all, the freedom to enjoy spending it on consumer goods and services.
+But what about the thoroughly toxicating indoctrination of the population from birth through the media, starting with television, into the ideology of ruthless, dog-eat-dog capitalism under the guise of competitive individualist freedom?
+The best of all worlds.
+Such indoctrination amounts to inculcating, i.e. hammering in with the heel of a boot, a set of ideas that explains the world more or less crudely and deceptively.
+Under this ideology, each individual has the freedom to compete to earn income, to acquire property and, sweetest of all, the freedom to enjoy spending it on consumer goods and services.
 This consumption, in turn, realizes sales revenues for the capital advanced, from which profit is derived as a residue, once all costs have been deducted.
+Capital grown fatter with a surplus is then reinvested to grow by producing more and more stuff for diligent, eager consumers to consume.

-The losers in the gainful game become resentful and blame others for their lack of income, their struggle to make ends meet.
-In their desperation they easily fall for a lying con man as skilful demagogue to bring out the worst in them, who stokes their hatred and directs it against a suitable scapegoat (the immigrant, the other), manipulating them as clueless suckers.
+The losers in the gainful game (and there are many of them) become resentful and blame others for their lack of income, their struggle to make ends meet.
+In their desperation they easily fall for a lying con man turned politician as a skilful demagogue to bring out the worst in them, who stokes their hatred and directs it against a suitable scapegoat (the immigrant, the other, the foreigner), manipulating them as clueless suckers.
+The masses in mass democracy are susceptible to manipulative disinformation through the mass media that, not merely fortuitously, turn out to be capitalist enterprises.

-But even the winners don't know which god they are serving.
+But even the winners don't know which god they are serving in viciously holding to what they've got and striving for ever more gain.

-And private property itself as form in which the gainful game is played?
+And private property itself as sociating form through which the gainful game is played?
 It is the deceptive camouflage for the endlessly valorizing Medium of thingified value that is covered up precisely by the ideology of competitive individualist freedom.
 Anyone daring to unmask this ruthless ideology is branded a "Left wing lunatic".
-But even those advocating a social-democratic softening of the ruthless rules of play of the gainful game, by protecting workers' rights to organize in trade unions or by mitigating environmental destruction are branded "Left wing lunatics", "Socialists" and "Marxists" by the willing, but unwitting, agents of the valorizing Medium; it has toxicated and intoxicated their souls.
+But even those advocating a social-democratic softening of the ruthless rules of play of the gainful game, by protecting workers' rights to organize in trade unions or by mitigating environmental destruction are branded "Left wing lunatics", "Socialists" and "Marxists" by the willing, fervent, albeit unwitting, agents of the endlessly valorizing Medium; it has toxicated and intoxicated their souls.

 And the 'free world'?
 It is becoming even freer.
 How so?
-Because the invisible global law of movement is that of the Medium of thingified value endlessly valorizing, superficially aka the law of economic growth.
-The freer the movement of valorizing thingified value, the freer the world.
-And that is exactly what so-called conservatives unknowingly but, for all that, pitilessly promote.
-Do they have an inkling that the valorization principle is antithetical to life?
-And if they do, do they shrug it off with cynical indifference?
+Because the invisible global law of movement is that the Medium of thingified value must endlessly valorize, grow.
+On the surface of society, this law is accepted as the inevitability and necessity of unceasing economic growth.
+No one knows anything of the Medium.
+The secret slogan is: the freer the movement of valorizing thingified value, the freer the world.
+And that is exactly what so-called conservatives, albeit unknowingly, but nevertheless pitilessly, promote and cling onto.
+Do they or the duped masses have an inkling that the valorization principle is antithetical to life?
+What would happen if, despite all savage resistance, the life-negating principle of global movement that rules in our age came clearly to light?

 *) Annual theme for 2025 at The New Institute in Hamburg (accessed 27 March 2025).